nickbrandt/GitLab/doc/user/application_security/dast/index.md

 to perform an analysis on your running web application.

 By default, DAST executes [ZAP Baseline Scan](https://www.zaproxy.org/docs/docker/baseline-scan/) and performs passive scanning only.
-It won't actively attack your application.
+It doesn't actively attack your application.
 However, DAST can be [configured](#full-scan) to also perform an *active scan*: attack your application and produce a more extensive security report.
 It can be very useful combined with [Review Apps](../../../ci/review_apps/index.md).

 NOTE: **Note:**
 A pipeline may consist of multiple jobs, including SAST and DAST scanning.
-If any job fails to finish for any reason, the security dashboard won't show DAST scanner output.
-For example, if the DAST job finishes but the SAST job fails, the security dashboard won't show DAST results.
-The analyzer will output an [exit code](../../../development/integrations/secure.md#exit-code) on failure.
+If any job fails to finish for any reason, the security dashboard doesn't show DAST scanner output.
+For example, if the DAST job finishes but the SAST job fails, the security dashboard doesn't show DAST results.
+The analyzer outputs an [exit code](../../../development/integrations/secure.md#exit-code) on failure.

 ## Use cases